sgajbi/portfolio-analytics-system/README.md

 ## 5\.
 Observability

-[cite\_start]The system is designed with observability in mind, exposing metrics, health checks, and structured logs to allow for effective monitoring in a production environment. [cite: 136]
+The system is designed with observability in mind, exposing metrics, health checks, and structured logs to allow for effective monitoring in a production environment.

 ### 5.1 Structured Logging

-All services output structured JSON logs. [cite\_start]Every log entry is enriched with a `correlation_id` that is propagated through HTTP headers and Kafka messages, allowing for easy tracing of a single request or event flow across multiple services. [cite: 137]
+All services output structured JSON logs.
+Every log entry is enriched with a `correlation_id` that is propagated through HTTP headers and Kafka messages, allowing for easy tracing of a single request or event flow across multiple services.

 ### 5.2 Health Probes

-[cite\_start]All services that run as background workers (all consumers and APIs) expose a web server with standardized health check endpoints, making them compatible with orchestrators like Kubernetes. [cite: 138]
+All services that run as background workers (all consumers and APIs) expose a web server with standardized health check endpoints, making them compatible with orchestrators like Kubernetes.

-  - [cite\_start]`GET /health/live`: Liveness probe. [cite: 139] [cite\_start]Returns `200 OK` if the service's process is running. [cite: 140]
+  - `GET /health/live`: Liveness probe.
+Returns `200 OK` if the service's process is running.
-  - [cite\_start]`GET /health/ready`: Readiness probe. [cite: 140] [cite\_start]Returns `200 OK` only if the service can successfully connect to its dependencies (e.g., PostgreSQL and Kafka). [cite: 141]
+  - `GET /health/ready`: Readiness probe.
+Returns `200 OK` only if the service can successfully connect to its dependencies (e.g., PostgreSQL and Kafka).

 ### 5.3 Prometheus Metrics

-[cite\_start]All services with a web server also expose an endpoint at `/metrics` for scraping in the Prometheus format. [cite: 142] [cite\_start]Custom metrics are available for Kafka consumer performance and database operation latency. [cite: 144, 148]
+All services with a web server also expose an endpoint at `/metrics` for scraping in the Prometheus format.
+Custom metrics are available for Kafka consumer performance and database operation latency.

 -----